 Blending digital reach with traditional communications

-While social media are often seen as the go-to channel for engaging younger audiences, the platform is also becoming increasingly relevant for reaching older adults.
+While social media is often seen as the go-to channel for engaging younger audiences, the platform is also becoming increasingly relevant for reaching older adults.
 As Una pointed out, “there is a notable increase in adoption and sustained engagement with social media platforms like Facebook and YouTube by Hong Kong’s elderly, which they use to stay connected with friends and family.”

 On the other hand, upholding credible communication in the social media space must be stressed, considering social media’s tendency to become breeding grounds for misinformation.
 Wendy, who had been overseeing healthcare comms for the past six years, emphasised that social media candidates for PR partnerships must undergo careful selection processes.